Fault-Tolerant RL Octocopter

 drag to rotate · scroll to zoom

-Building a custom octocopter from scratch -- 0 prior hardware experience, idea to flying drone in 2.5 weeks.
+Building a custom octocopter from scratch -- 0 prior hardware experience, idea to flying (non-RL) drone in 2.5 weeks, RL flight in < 8 weeks.
 Designed in Fusion 360, CNC-milled from G10 fiberglass and carbon fiber, and assembled by hand.
 The end goal: an RL-trained controller that can sustain flight through single, dual, and quad motor failures in simulation, deployed zero-shot to hardware.

 Phases